KPLS (AM): History

 As of December 2024, the station has been off the air due to technical issues at the transmitter site.
 The station has acknowledged the issue on its official website, describing it as a significant and costly problem.
 While engineers are reportedly working to resolve the issue, no updates or timeline for a return to broadcasting have been provided.
 During the outage, KPLS has encouraged listeners to tune in online, though availability is limited to 20 listeners at a time.
 The prolonged silence and lack of updates from station management have sparked speculation about whether the station will resume broadcasting or has ceased operations permanently.

+As of September 4, 2025, the station returned to the air.